 Waypoints: Primary waypoints file.
-If left blank, waypoints are loaded ints for a competition.
+If left blank, waypoints are loaded from the map file (if available).

-More waypoints\: Secondary waypoints file.
-This may be used to add waypotional computations like calculation of arrival height in map display always takes place.
+More waypoints: Secondary waypoints file.
+This may be used to add waypoints for a competition.

+Watched waypoints: Waypoint file containing special waypoints for which additional computations like calculation of arrival height in map display always takes place.
 Useful for waypoints like known reliable thermal sources (e.g. powerplants) or mountain passes.